AMReX-Astro/Castro/docs_new/source/AMR.rst

    In the absence of a global field like the gravitational potential, this would only need to be done on the coarse level, as we always assume that the solution on the fine grid is correct and average it down to the coarse grid.
-In  we do it by default on the fine level too in anticipation of the fact that gravity is a common component of many of our production science simulations.
+In Castro we do it by default on the fine level too in anticipation of the fact that gravity is a common component of many of our production science simulations.
 This could be generalized so that if you aren’t using any global force fields, you don’t bother updating the fine level.
-If this is important to the science you want to do, please let the  developers know and we can look into it.
+If this is important to the science you want to do, please let the Castro developers know and we can look into it.

 ..
 [2]
    in general it may be desirable for this to be a